 About me

 Greetings!
-I'm your captain for this conversation, Tzu-Heng (Brian), a 3rd-year CS Ph.D. student at the University of Wisconsin-Madison (UW-Madison), under the guidance of Prof. Frederic Sala.
-Before joining UW-Madison, I earned my B.S. degree in CS from National Chengchi University (NCCU), where I was fortunately advised by Prof. Man-Kwan Shan (NCCU) and Dr. Ling-Jyh Chen (Academia Sinica) in the realm of spatio-temporal machine learning in large-scale sensor networks.
-In 2019, I interned at Argonne National Laboratory in the team, Array of Things, working with Dr. Charles Catlett and Dr. Rajesh Sankaran.
-In 2018, I ventured into human resource-focused machine learning with Prof. Changya Hu (NCCU).
+I'm your captain for this conversation, Tzu-Heng (Brian), a 4th-year CS Ph.D. student at the University of Wisconsin-Madison (UW-Madison), working with Prof. Frederic Sala.
+Currently, I am interning in Apple, working on large-scale multimodal models, advising by Dr. Javier Movellan and Manjot Bilkhu.
+Before joining UW-Madison, I earned my B.S. degree in CS from National Chengchi University (NCCU), where I was fortunately advised by Prof. Man-Kwan Shan (NCCU) and Dr. Ling-Jyh Chen (Academia Sinica) in the realm of spatio-temporal machine learning and large-scale sensor networks.
+In 2019, I interned in Argonne National Laboratory in the team, Array of Things, working with Dr. Charlie Catlett and Dr. Rajesh Sankaran.

 I am passionate about advancing machine learning to empower models to learn more with less supervision.
-Currently, I am focusing on Data-centric AI, particularly in designing efficient methods for multimodal data curation, zero-cost labeling systems, and data-efficient LLM customization.
-These strategies are rooted in weak supervision frameworks to build foundation models with reduced need for human annotations.
-Additionally, I am developing a new notion, parameter marketplace, to accelerate training while monetizing parameters as second profit center.
+I am focusing on Data-centric AI, particularly in designing methods for multimodal data selection, multimodal data mixing, and zero-cost labeling systems.
+These strategies are rooted in weak supervision frameworks to build foundation models with fewer human annotations.
+Additionally, I am developing a new notion, parameter marketplace, to accelerate training while monetizing parameters as a second profit center.

 Recent News